csmb/rusty_spider/README.md

 cargo run -- https://example.com
 ```

 Images will be downloaded to the `downloads` directory.
+The directory will be created automatically if it doesn't exist.

 ## License